Tax Planning·18 min read

 R&D Tax Credits for Digital & Creative Agencies UK (2026 Guide)

 Can digital agencies claim R&D tax credits?
 Yes.
-Custom web development, proprietary tools, and technical innovation qualify.
+Custom web development, proprietary tools and technical innovation qualify.
 20% credit under merged RDEC scheme.
-Complete guide with worked examples.

 Need Help With Your Tax Strategy?